CHRO vs HR Director: Dubai People Leadership Compared

 Strategic vs. Operational Focus

-The CHRO has a strategic focus, looking at the bigger picture of how HR can contribute to the organisation's success.
+The CHRO has a strategic focus, looking at the bigger picture of how HR can contribute to the organization's success.
 They're solving future problems.
 The HR Director is solving today's problems.

 Both matter.
 But they require different mindsets.